 - Spices: You can add or remove spices from the batter to your liking.
 Cayenne pepper, garlic powder, and onion powder are all great additions to the simple chili powder and cumin blend used in this beer batter.

 - Toppings: You don't have to use the suggested toppings.
-You can customize your tacos how you'd like!
-Mango salsa, avocado slices, fresh pico de gallo, pickled red onion, and pickled jalapenos are all excellent choices!
+You can customize your tacos however you'd like!
+Mango salsa, avocado slices, fresh pico de gallo, pickled red onions, and pickled jalapenos are all excellent choices!

 The combination of crunchy cabbage with zesty lime, earthy cilantro, and a creamy sauce complements the rich fried fish so well.
 For a similar slaw recipe but with the addition of apples, check out this venison shank taco recipe.